 Candidates in 1-year full-time MBA programs are experienced professionals seeking to advance their career in their industry or job function and want to earn their degree in a short time period.
 The accelerated nature of the 1-year MBA offers an intense and immersive business school experience.
 Since there usually aren’t extended semester breaks in most one-year programs, internship opportunities may be limited.
 With the majority of candidates coming to these programs with work experience, the focus is on the end goal – your MBA.

 Some of the top 1-Year MBA programs are:

 Planning for an MBA?
 To get an admission into an MBA program you need to take the GMAT and ace it.
 We can help you with a personalized study plan and give you access to quality online content to prepare.
-Write to us at email@example.com.
-We are the most reviewed GMAT prep company on gmatclub with more than 1825 reviews (as on May 24, 2019).
+Write to us at firstname.lastname@example.org.
+We are the most reviewed GMAT prep company on gmatclub with more than 1875 reviews.
 Why don’t you take a free trial and judge it for yourself?